The Baha’i faith, established by Baháʼu’lláh in the 19th century, is a unique religion with a unique history.

 Mirza Hausayn Ali Nuri, known as Baháʼu’lláh (1817 – 1892), was a disciple of the Bab who continued his missionary efforts.
 After the Bab was executed in 1850 – only six years after he established the Babi faith and gained thousands of followers – Baháʼu’lláh was sent to exile for several years before he was imprisoned in Akko, where he would spend the rest of his life.

-During his house arrest in Akko, Baháʼu’lláh lived in the Mansion of Bahji near Akko, which his son ʻAbdu’l-Bahá first rented and then purchased for him.
+During his house arrest, Baháʼu’lláh lived in the Mansion of Bahji near Akko, which his son ʻAbdu’l-Bahá first rented and then purchased for him.
 It eventually became the centerpiece of the Baha’i Gardens in Akko.

-Through the years, the Baha’i faith first spread to Western Europe, North America, and the rest of the world.
+Through the years, the Baha’i faith first spread to Western Europe, then to North America and the rest of the world.

 Visiting the Shrine of the Baháʼu’lláh and the Baha’i Gardens in Akko

 The Mansion of Bahji is a summer house where Baháʼu’lláh resided from 1879 until his death in 1892.
 At the northwest corner of the shrine, there is a small room where Baháʼu’lláh’s remains are laid to rest.